THE VOLGA GERMANS IN PORTLAND

 Highland School

-In 1925, a late gothic revival building was designed by George Jones.
-The new school opened in 1926 and an addition was constructed in 1952.
+George Jones designed a late Gothic revival building in 1925.
+The new school opened in 1926, and an addition was constructed in 1952.

 HIghland School Class of June 1941